DatagirlieAD/DatagirlieAD/README.md

 ## ✨ A Bit More About Me

-- 🎓 Degree in Peace & Development + a tech pivot that taught me everything from the ground up
+- 🎓 Master's Degree in Peace & Development + a tech pivot that taught me everything from the ground up
 - 💬 Speak 5 languages
-- 🎮 Gamer, storyteller, dashboard designer – I love seeing people *get* data
+- 🎮 Gamer, storyteller, dashboard designer, I love seeing people *get* data
 - 🤝 I care about making tech inclusive, accessible, and fun to learn

 ---